gmlang/ezplot-book/manuscript/05-01-scatterplot.md

-# Plot the Relationship of Two Variables
+# Plot the Relationship of Two or More Variables

 ## Scatter Plot